One version is common, at least one other version is rare

-Original concept by Jim Synoski & Arnold Hendrick; lead game design (16-bit version) by Sid Meier.
-Coding by Adrian Scotney, Tim Walter & Malcolm Hellon.
+Original concept by Jim Synoski and Arnold Hendrick; lead game design (16-bit version) by Sid Meier.
+Coding by Adrian Scotney, Tim Walter and Malcolm Hellon.
 Graphics by Mark Scott; 3D editing by James Hawkins and Martin Moth.
 Sound by Ken Lagace.

 The U.S. version of F-19 STEALTH FIGHTER was released on 3 disks (cf. 2 disks for the UK release).

 TRIVIA: Originally released in 1987 on 8-bit platforms (C64/128, Spectrum) as PROJECT: STEALTH FIGHTER, there was heavy speculation from media and other sources surrounding a missing aircraft in the U.S. Air Force's numbering system, the F-19.
-It was speculated that the F-19 was the USAF's new "stealth bomber", which was widely rumoured at the time to be undetectable by radar due to its innovative design.
+It was speculated that the F-19 was the U.S. Air Force's new "stealth bomber", which was widely rumoured at the time to be undetectable by radar due to its innovative design.